 If you own a classic car, chances are caring for it is not so much a hobby as a passion.
 As such, you spend a great deal of time meticulously protecting your beloved from classic car maladies such as rust.
-Given the likelihood this common problem will invade Ol’ Ethel at some point, here are some tips for keeping rust under wraps.
+Given the likelihood this common problem will invade Ol’ Ethel at some point, here are some tips for keeping classic car rusting under wraps.

 When moisture gets trapped in your car’s crevices (chassis, doors, sills, etc.), rust is sure to follow.
 But since these cavities can be difficult to access, protecting them with paint may not be a viable option.
 Instead, consider using rust-resistant wax or oil-based fluid in these areas, but make sure to use a careful hand.
 If you don’t feel comfortable applying these yourself, you might try a classic car restoration specialist.

 Mud and road salt buildup can bring rust, and your car’s wheels and undercarriage are prime targets.
 A garden hose or concentrated sprayer (instead of a pressure washer that can remove protective coatings) should help remove salt, dirt and debris from these areas, keeping rust at bay.

 Store Your Classic Properly